 After Degrandchamp was stabbed the witness said Boisvert said she washed her hands and put the knife on or near a car that was parked in front of the house.
 However, the witness said Boisvert denied stabbing Degrandchamp.

 Police said they’d worked over the last year “reviewing evidence, conducting forensic testing and interviewing multiple witnesses in several states” before a warrant was issued for Boisvert’s arrest on Tuesday.

 In Dec.
 2019, a Fort Wayne Police detective interviewed Boisvert in Fond Du Lac, Wisconsin, where she current lives.
 According to court documents Boisvert appeared to be upset and had tears in her eyes.
 The detective was present when Boisvert said, “I think I killed my best friend and that’s why you’re here” and “If I had just walked away and not turned around to fight.”

 Boisvert also voluntarily gave police a knife she had during an interview months earlier, which matched the one used to kill Degrandchamp, according to the affidavit.

 Detectives arrested Boisvert in Fond Du Lac, Wisconsin.
-She will be brought back to Fort Wayne to face charges.
+She was brought back to Fort Wayne to face charges.